 Whilst today the Tower Liberties aren’t independent of the City of London, Beating the Bounds still takes place as a tradition.
 Every three years on the evening of Ascension day, local children are led around the local streets by Beefeaters, where they beat the boundary stones with willow branches.

 The Tower of London is one of few places where a gun salute takes place to mark special occasions.
-Occasions like the birthday of Queen Elizabeth II and accession day are marked by a 62 gun salute from the Tower wharf.
+Occasions like the birthday of King Charles and accession day are marked by a 62 gun salute from the Tower wharf.

 You can see the guns set out along the wharf and the salute takes place at 1 PM.
 Whether you are standing on the wharf or at Buckingham Palace you won’t miss the noise of the ceremony.
 It takes around 10 minutes in total for 62 rounds to be fired.